 Back to Shows Page

 Preserves

 No commercial markings on jars.
 Jams, jellies, marmalade and other sweet preserves must have wax discs and cellophane tops.
-Chutney and pickles must have vinegar-proof lids.
+Chutney and pickles must have vinegar-proof lids

+Back to Shows Page